dustsigns/lecture-demos/image_compression/jpeg_quality_readme.md

 Known issues
 ------------

-* **Hard-coded window positioning**: The *Difference* window is positioned with hard-coded offsets as there is no reliable way to get the window sizes and positions with border and control areas included.
-This may lead to a slightly incorrect position of the *Difference* window.
+* **Window positioning**: The *Difference* window is positioned on the right, exceeding the maximum specified screen size for the default (test) image.
+It would better to position the *Difference* window under or above the compressed image.

 Missing features
 ----------------